 • Creates Liquidity Events and Pricing Opportunities: For traders and institutions, rebalancing dates signal predictable liquidity surges—offering arbitrage potential or hedging opportunities around large-volume changes.

-In short, index rebalancing preserves the credibility, relevance, and investability of indices—which is critical when so much capital relies on them being structurally sound and transparent.
+Put simply, index rebalancing preserves the credibility, relevance, and investability of indices.
+That matters enormously when so much capital relies on them being structurally sound and transparent.
+It’s also worth understanding which stock market sectors hold up best during a recession, since rebalancing events often coincide with broader market stress periods.

 Two individuals are seated in front of a laptop, with one person actively explaining to the other the importance and necessity of Index Rebalancing